blueseerERP/blueseer/README.md

 Here's a simple guide to contribute to the BlueSeer project:

-1. Clone the project
+1. Fork the project
+2. `git clone` your new fork to local client
-2. Create a unique branch (`git checkout -b mybranch/mycode_change`)
+3. Create a unique branch (`git checkout -b mybranch/mycode_change`)
-3. Make your changes
+4. Make your changes
-4. Commit your changes (`git commit -m 'mycode with enhancement/fix/feature.'`)
+5. Commit your changes (`git commit -m 'mycode with enhancement/fix/feature.'`)
-5. Push to the branch (`git push origin mybranch/mycode_change`)
+6. Push to the branch (`git push origin mybranch/mycode_change`)
-6. Open a pull request
+7. Open a pull request

 </br>